matthieu-vergne/Progress/README.md

 ```
 or display it on a regular basis:
 ```
-// Display every second ProgressUtil.displayProgressOnOutputStream(progress, System.out, 1000);
+ProgressUtil.displayProgressOnOutputStream(progress, System.out, period);
 ```

-You can also display it in a `JDialog` for graphical display:
+You can also display it in a `JDialog` for graphical display (progress bar):
 ```
 ProgressUtil.displayProgressOnJDialog(progress);
 ```